ryanpeach/goflow/README.md

     params_in, params_out := sqrtblk.GetParams()

-params_in and params_out are Parameter structs with methods GetName() and GetType().
+params_in and params_out are maps linking names to types, as defined by enum constant in flow.

-So run it like this.
+Now run it like this.

     inputs  := map[string]interface{}{"IN": float64(2)}
     outputs := make(chan map[string]interface{})